+'''

 mysql> DESCRIBE mysql.backup_progress;

+'''
-Field Туре Null Key Default Extra

-backup_id tool_name error_code error_message current_time current_state bigint(20) varchar(4096) int(11) varchar(4096) timestamp varchar(200) NO NO NO NO NO NO NULL NULL NULL NULL CURRENT_TIMESTAMP NULL DEFAULT_GENERATED on update (CURRENT_TIME
+Field Type Null Key Default Extra backup_id bigint(20) NO NULL Image: Strategy of the + tool_name varchar(4096) NO NULL error_code int(11) NO NULL error_message varchar(4096) NO NULL current_time timestamp NO CURRENT_TIMESTAMP DEFAULT_GENERATED on update CURRENT_TIMESTAMP Field Туре Null Кеу Default Extra current_state varchar(200) NO NULL tool_name error_code error_message varchar(4096) int(11) varchar(4096) NO NO NO NULL NULL NULL DEFAULT_GENERATED on update CURRENT_TIME

 6 rows in set (0.00 sec)

-Because the CSV storage engine cannot represent NULL values directly, the logs use a -1 value instead, for example in the binlog_pos column if binary logging is not enabled.
+The backup_progress table is in CSV format.
+You can query the table with the mysql client, or parse the corresponding .CSV file with an application or script.

+Here are some ways to make use of the information in the backup_progress table:
-Use the backup_id value to group together the information for a single backup operation, and to correlate with the corresponding row in the backup_history table after the job is finished.

-Use the error_code and error_message values to track the progress of the job, and detect if a serious error occurs that requires stopping the backup operation.

-Use the current_time and current_state values to measure how long each part of the backup operation takes, to help with planning the time intervals for future backups.
+- Use the backup_id value to query all the information for different stages of a single backup operation, and to find the corresponding row in the backup_history table for the same backup (the row is written to the backup_history table only after the backup is finished). - Use the error_code and error_message values to track any errors that have occurred, and to see if the backup operation should be terminated because of any serious errors. - Use the current_time and current_state values to track the progress of the operation.
+They also allow you to measure how long each stage of the backup takes, which helps you plan for your future backups.